-The fees and expenses incurred in connection with the establishment of the Fund did not exceed €10,000.
-These fees and expenses were paid out of the assets of the Fund and were amortised over the first five years.
+The fees and expenses incurred in connection with the establishment of the Fund did not exceed €20,000.
+These fees and expenses were paid out of the assets of the Fund and will be amortised over the first five years.